| | Why selection excellence is so elusive

 steps and to make substitutions that will have minimal adverse

+effects on the quality of decisions made.
 For those organizations looking to enhance their existing

 decision-making process around selection, we offer the following